davidizki/LTS/readme.txt

 Main file:
-main (the solver is called; the figures are generated)
+main (the solver is called from here; the figures are generated)

 Settings file:
-LTS_settings (here the numerical solver options are set up)
+LTS_settings (the numerical solver options are set up)

 Problem definition file:
-LTS (the OCP (including ICs, constants, fixed models, look-up tables, constraints definition) and the initial guess are DEFINED)
+LTS (the OCP -including ICs, constants, fixed models, look-up tables, constraints definition- and the initial guess are DEFINED)

 System dynamics file: